olvaffe/olv-notes/linux/drivers/media-v4l2-core.md

       current dev node (e.g., `/dev/video0`)
     - `capabilities` gives the caps of the hw, which can expose multiple dev nodes
+- `VIDIOC_ENUM_FMT`, `VIDIOC_ENUM_FRAMESIZES`, and
+  `VIDIOC_ENUM_FRAMEINTERVALS`
+  - the `video_device` has an array of supported formats for each buftype
+    - for each supported format, there is an array of supported frame sizes (resolutions)
+    - for each supported format and resolution, there is an array of supported frame intervals (framerates)
+  - these ioctls enumerate the format arrays
+- `VIDIOC_ENUMINPUT`
+  - the `video_device` may support multiple input sources
+  - this ioctl enumerates input sources

+## Stateful ioctls

+- `VIDIOC_G_FMT` and `VIDIOC_G_FMT`
+  - the `video_device` has the concept of "current format" for each buftype
+    - this includes pix format, width, height, stride, etc.
+  - these ioctls query or set the current formats
+- `VIDIOC_G_PARM` and `VIDIOC_S_PARM`
+  - this is mainly used to set capture interval (framerate)
+  - the `video_device` has the concept of "current interval" for each buftype
+- `VIDIOC_G_INPUT` and `VIDIOC_S_INPUT`
+  - the hw might support multiple inputs
+  - these query or set the current input

 ## Old